 NPAC SMS responds to the M-SET.

 NPAC SMS issues an M-DELETE on the subscriptionVersion SV1 to all previously failed EDR Local SMSs that are accepting downloads for the NPA-NXX of the subscriptionVersion SV1 TN.
+For the XML interface, SVDD – SvDeleteDownload.

 At the same time as step 5, the NPAC SMS issues an M-CREATE on the subscription version SV2 to all non-EDR Local SMSs that are accepting downloads for the NPA-NXX and had previously failed.

 EDR Local SMS responds successfully to the M-DELETE on SV1.
+For the XML interface, DNLD –DownloadReply.

 Each non-EDR Local SMS responds successfully to the M-CREATE on SV2.